matiasenrigue/Taximize/data/README.md

 # Versioning & Contributions

-This folder is organized for reproducibility and API integration.
+This folder is organized for reproducibility, modularity, and API integration.

-All inital cleaning and exploration as well as essential files for serving predictions are included .
+- All initial data cleaning, exploration notebooks, and modeling scripts are included.
+- All files required to serve predictions (trained models, encoders, feature utilities) are provided.

-Docker integration handled separately
+- Docker integration is handled separately and not included in this directory.